PittRASG/PittRASG.github.io/_projects/app_phases.markdown

 ---
 layout: page
-title: Scheduling of Application Phases
+title: Detection and Scheduling of Application Phases
 description: Intelligent Characterization and Scheduling of Application Phases for Energy Efficiency in Heterogeneous Processors
 ---